cmu-phil/tetrad-manual-rtd/docs/workflows/manual-exploration.md

 # Manual Exploration: Try Searches Interactively

-Before diving into systematic *Grid Search* sweeps, it’s helpful to get a feel for how causal search algorithms behave — especially how different choices of tests, scores, and parameters affect the graphs you see.
+Before running systematic **Grid Search** sweeps, it can be useful to explore causal discovery methods interactively.
+Manual exploration helps you build intuition about how algorithms behave, how assumptions matter, and which choices are worth comparing more carefully.

-The **Manual Exploration** page shows how to use Tetrad’s **Pipelines** interface to experiment interactively, one step at a time.
+This page shows how to use Tetrad’s **Pipelines** interface to experiment step by step — one algorithm, one parameter setting, one result at a time.

-Manual exploration is less systematic than grid search, but it helps build **intuition** about:
+> Manual exploration is *optional*.
-- How tests and scores influence output
-- How constraints (e.g., time tiers) shape graphs
-- How search results change with parameter adjustments

-Once you understand these patterns, you’ll be better prepared to run more exhaustive sweeps in Grid Search.
+> Many users can go directly to Grid Search, but this stage can be helpful for understanding and confidence-building.

 ---

-## When to Do Manual Exploration
+## Why Do Manual Exploration?

-Perform manual exploration after you:

-- **Explored the data** (see *Data Exploration*)
-- **Formed initial assumptions** about causal sufficiency and functional form
-- **Have a sense** of which algorithm families might be sensible

-Manual exploration is great for getting comfortable with:
+Manual exploration is especially helpful for:

-- Pipelines and modular workflows in the Tetrad UI
-- Running a small number of searches with variation
-- Inspecting and comparing graph outputs interactively
+- Seeing how **tests and scores** influence graph structure
+- Understanding how **parameter changes** affect sparsity and orientation
+- Learning how **constraints and background knowledge** shape results
+- Getting comfortable with Tetrad’s modular workflow

+It is intentionally **lightweight and qualitative** — the goal is intuition, not final answers.

 ---

-## Building a Pipeline
+## When Manual Exploration Is Useful

+Manual exploration is most helpful when you:

+- Have explored your data (see *Data Exploration*)
+- Have rough assumptions but want to see how sensitive results are
+- Are unfamiliar with a particular algorithm or test
+- Want to sanity-check behavior before a Grid Search

+If you already know what you want to compare, you can skip directly to Grid Search.

+---

+## Pipelines: The Interactive Workflow

-In Tetrad, a **Pipeline** connects:
+In Tetrad, a **Pipeline** is a visual workflow connecting:

 - A **Data node** (your dataset)
-- One or more **Search nodes** (search algorithms / methods)
+- One or more **Search nodes** (algorithms)
-- Optional **Diagnostic nodes** (Markov Checker, Graph Metrics, etc.)
+- Optional **Diagnostic nodes** (e.g., Markov Checker)

-### Step-by-Step
+Pipelines let you run and inspect individual searches interactively.

+---

+## Building a Simple Pipeline

-1. Open the **Pipelines** menu.
+1. Open the **Pipelines** workspace.
-2. Drag in a **Data node** and select your dataset.
+2. Drag in a **Data** node and select your dataset.
-3. Add a **Search node** (e.g., PC, FCI, GES, etc.)
+3. Add a **Search** node (e.g., PC, FCI, GES).
 4. Connect the Data node to the Search node.
 5. Configure the Search node:
     - Choose a test or score
-    - Set parameters (α, penalty, etc.)
+    - Set key parameters (α, penalty, etc.)
-6. Optionally add a **Markov Checker** node
+6. (Optional) Add a **Markov Checker** node.
-    - Connect the Search node output to the Markov Checker input
-7. Run the pipeline
+7. Run the pipeline.

-This lets you experiment with one algorithm and one set of choices at a time.
+Each run produces a graph you can inspect visually.

 ---

 ## Examples of Manual Exploration

-Here are several exploration paths you can try:
+Below are common exploratory exercises that help build intuition.

+---

 ### A. Varying Test Sensitivity

-1. Fix the algorithm to **PC**.
+1. Fix the algorithm (e.g., **PC**).
-2. Run with:
+2. Run with different significance levels:
     - α = 0.01
     - α = 0.05
     - α = 0.10

-Inspect how the skeleton and orientations change as you loosen or tighten conditional independence thresholds.
+Observe:
+- How edge density changes
+- Which orientations remain stable
+- Whether the graph becomes implausibly dense or sparse

 ---